Are you losing heart because your oncology massage practice is faltering, or hasn’t quite gotten off the ground?

 This course gives you individualized support in a small group setting, and sets the foundation for the next steps in your work.

 Oncology Massage Therapy Advanced Mentorship Program 40 CE Hours, NCBTMB Approved COURSE DESCRIPTIONDemand for oncology massage therapy is growing, as consumers and cancer care professionals look for new ways of support for the cancer journey.
 It's an exciting time, and a promising future for oncology massage therapists.
 To meet the growing demand, good hands-on skills are important.
 Yet three other elements, or "pillars" are also essential to a successful oncology massage practice: clinical reasoning, marketing and outreach, and emotional resilience are necessary for a strong practice.
 In this mentorship course, massage therapists receive one-on-one and group support to strengthen the three pillars.
 Together, we identify the people you are ideally suited to serve, and support you in serving them.
 We work through common and complex oncology case scenarios so you feel confident and prepared in your clinical work.
 Ready-made marketing tools are offered for you to connect more easily with clients who need your care.
 Finally, we'll see how emotional preparedness helps build a satisfying and enduring practice.
 Prerequisite This course is for massage therapists who have completed a foundational oncology massage course with Tracy Walton & Associates or with another instructor recognized by the Society for Oncology Massage.
 Massage therapists with other background or experience may also be eligible; contact us to see if it's a good fit for you.
-Spring 2017 Information (Except for Practice Run, all times 8:00 - 10:00 pm Eastern US time) (GMT – 5) This course is offered over a 10-12 week period in the spring.
-Dates: April 4, April 25, May 2, May 9, May 16, June 6, June 13, June 20.
-Tech Check March 28.
-Times: Tuesdays, 8:00 pm - 10:00 pm Eastern US Time (GMT -5) except Practice Run / Tech Check 8:00 pm - 9:15 pm EST Tuition: $895 if registered by March 14, 2017; $995 thereafter Registration and Payment Options Tuition is payable online by credit card or through PayPal.
+Details (Except for Group Tech Check / Orientation, all times 8:00 - 10:00 pm Eastern US time) (GMT – 5) This course is offered over a 10-12 week period in the spring and fall.
+Times: Wednesdays, 8:00 pm - 10:00 pm Eastern US Time (GMT -5) except Group Tech Check / Orientation 8:00 pm - 9:15 pm EST Tuition: $895 if registered by the early registration deadline; $995 thereafter.
+Registration and Payment Options Tuition is payable online by credit card or through PayPal.
 Enrollment limited to 14.
 Early registration is recommended.
-Visit our Training Schedule page to register Note PayPal Credit is a new offering through PayPal, with no interest or payments for 6 months.
-Click on the PayPal banner at right to learn more.
-OR, If you don't see a PayPal banner, click on this link.
-You'll have the option to apply when you register.
+Visit our Training Schedule page to register.
+Withdrawal Policy: Please note that if you withdraw from the course by 14 days before the start date of the course, you will be refunded your tuition, less a $50 processing fee.
+If you withdraw after that date, there is no refund of tuition.

 Read on, for the details.